How Much Value Does Crown Molding Add to Your Home, or Does It Just Add a Certain Elegance?

 “The return on investment for crown molding is usually positive, though it depends on how you use your money,” says a representative from Focal Point Products, producers of polyurethane crown molding kits in Greenwood, Delaware.
 “Crown molding can be quite difficult to install, […] the project could cost thousands.”

-If you’re the handy type or happen to have a carpenter in the family, you might be able to DIY the installation of your crown molding and save some cash that way.
-It’s worth reaching out to fellow homeowner friends or neighbors for their recommendations on local contractors.
-Most will offer free or low-cost consultations so you’ll know what you’re getting into before you commit to signing any checks.
+If you’re the handy type or happen to have a carpenter in the family, you might be able to install crown molding yourself and save some cash that way.
+It’s worth reaching out to fellow homeowner friends or neighbors for their recommendations on local renovation contractors.
+Most will offer free or low-cost consultation, so you’ll know what you’re getting into before you commit to signing any checks.

 As far as crown molding adding value to a home?